ValentinKil/ARCPythonTutorial/ARCtutorial.md

 * **Python environment**

-In order to use Python, we will first have to set up a Python environment (see set up tutorial or the [ARC User Guide](https://arc-software-guide.readthedocs.io/en/latest/python/anaconda.html).
+In order to use Python, we will first have to set up a Python environment (see [Appendix](#c-setting-up-a-python-virtual-environment) or the [ARC User Guide](https://arc-software-guide.readthedocs.io/en/latest/python/anaconda.html)).
 Once this is done we can proceed as follow to set up the environment :

 ```bash
 # Load Anaconda module